• Skip to primary navigation

 Boil Water

-This is one of the most effective ways to add humidity quickly to a room, specifically your kitchen.
-I prefer to cook food so that I'm not wasting energy when I boil water.
+This is one of the most effective ways to add moisture to dry air, specifically your kitchen.
+I prefer to cook food so I'm not wasting energy when boiling water.
 Make hardboiled eggs or boil potatoes.
 If not cooking, I usually get the pot of water to a slow boil on the stovetop, then turn it down to a simmer or even off.
+Be careful about boiling a pot dry!

 Expanding from the first point, above.
 The steam from cooking adds moisture to the air.
 Thinking of making soup?
 I've been making this easy, healthy and delicious cabbage soup lately!
 Another favorite big-batch soup is this Pasta Fagioli.